 Personal Wine is similar to me with its elegance.
 If you know me, you know I LOVE personalized wine labels.
 I truly love personalized labels but still find that I’m always soaking them off.
 Personal Wine can design wine labels for you.
 They also have them by holiday like Valentine’s Day.
 I discovered the brand through Nicole Regan this last holiday season (love her btw!) and immediately loved the brand.
 Without Personal Wine, I would have had an assortment of brands.
 Thanks to Personal Wine, I was able to brand all of the bottles with the Girl Meets Party logo yet maintain the integrity of the brand [hey now that’s my corporate side coming out] on the back of the bottle.

 Can you do me a favor?
-If you host a wine and chocolate tasting, will you share the photos with me?
+If you host a wine and chocolate tasting, especially a chocolate and wine tasting near me, will you share the photos with me?
 I’d love to see them!!
 This party was so fun, and I can’t wait to host it again soon.

 Affectionately known to her friends as Millennial Martha for her love of DIY and decorating, Jen can’t help but pour her heart + soul into everything she touches.
 She’s loved to entertain since acquiring a table and chairs, and giving gifts is one of her favorite hobbies.
 Jen is the creator of Girl Meets Party.
 Her dream is to share her passions with the world in hopes to inspire others by making the seemingly unattainable attainable.